Particular/docs.particular.net/nservicebus/upgrades/8to9/index.md

 ## Endpoint addresses

+In NServiceBus version 8 and earlier, the local transport-specific queue addresses are accessible via the `settings.LocalAddress()` and `settings.InstanceSpecificQueue()` settings extension methods.
+These extension methods have been replaced with a variety of new APIs, depending on the scenario of where the addresses are needed.

-### Access to logical addresses in features
+### Accessing logical addresses in features

 Since endpoint addresses are translated to transport-specific ones later during endpoint startup, addresses are defined using a transport-agnostic `QueueAddress` type.
 The addresses can be accessed via the `FeatureConfigurationContext`:

-snippet: core-8to9-adresses-features
+snippet: core-8to9-addresses-features

-### Access to the physical receive addresses at runtime
+### Accessing the endpoint's receive addresses

-Inject the `ReceiveAddresses` type to access the endpoint receive addresses at runtime.
+Inject the `ReceiveAddresses` type to access the endpoint's receive addresses.

-snippet: core-8to9-adresses-runtime
+snippet: core-8to9-receive-addresses

 ### Dynamic address translation

-Inject the new `ITransportAddressResolver` to translate `QueueAddress`'s to a physical transport addresses at runtime.
+Instead of using `settings.Get<TransportDefinition>().ToTransportAddress(myAddress)`, inject the `ITransportAddressResolver` type to translate a `QueueAddress` to a transport-specific address at runtime

-snippet: core-8to9-adresses-translation
+snippet: core-8to9-address-translation

 ## Restricted type argument for .UsePersistence<T>